DeluxeOwl/chronicle/README.md

 func (*accountOpened) isAccountEvent()   {}
 ```

-By default, events are serialized to JSON (this can be changed when you configure the repository).
+By default, events are encoded to JSON (this can be changed when you configure the repository).

 To satisfy the `event.Any` interface (embedded in `AccountEvent`), you must add an `EventName() string` method to each event.